Folk-art illustration of Walt Whitman holding two phones, comparing two block puzzle games

 No ads.
 No data collected.
 No corporate machine behind it — just one developer, a literary name, and a mom who plays it every single day.

-If you're the kind of person who wants a clean, quiet puzzle game that respects your attention and your privacy, Leaves of Blocks was made for you.
+If you want a clean, quiet puzzle game that respects your attention and your privacy, Leaves of Blocks was made for you.

 (Walt Whitman is unavailable for comment.
 He passed in 1892.
 He probably would have liked it though.)